 All non-EU students who wish to remain in the UK after they have graduated must apply for a work visa from UK Visa and Immigration.
 There are several visas you can apply for as a London graduate:

 - Tier 2 (General) Visa: This is the primary visa to remain and work in the UK after your studies.
 It is open to recent graduates with a Bachelor’s, Master’s or PhD from a recognised UK university.
 Before you apply you must have an offer of a skilled job from a licensed employer and be paid a salary of at least £20,300.

 - Tier 1 (Graduate Entrepreneur) Visa: This visa option is open to talented students who are developing a world-class business idea.
 You will need to be identified and sponsored by your university as having the potential to create your own business in the UK.
 This applies to all graduating students.
 The UK government has also established an additional route for MBA students specifically.

 - Tier 4 (Student) Visa: If you are a student completing a PhD at a UK higher education institute you can apply to stay in the UK for a further 12 months after your course completion date.
 You will be sponsored by your university but you will have full unrestricted work rights, except for some limited professions such as doctors or dentists.

 - Tier 5 Youth Mobility Scheme: Some nationalities are eligible to apply for a two-year work scheme permit.
 You can find details on the UK Home Office website.

-Find out more about UK student visas and the latest changes on the UK Border Agency website.
+Find out more about UK student visas and the latest changes on the UK Visa and Immigration website.